2025 – The Southern Atlantic

 #Taleof2Canyons

-The Malvinas Current offshore Argentina carry nutrients and cold water from Antarctica, boosting primary productivity in the Southwest Atlantic.
+The Malvinas Current offshore Argentina carries nutrients and cold water from Antarctica, boosting primary productivity in the Southwest Atlantic.
 Underwater canyons along Argentina’s Patagonia Shelf create irregularities in the seafloor that change the movement of this powerful current, facilitating an exchange between land and the open ocean.
 Scientists hypothesize this dynamic movement into the canyons fosters massive phytoplankton blooms and creates biodiversity hotspots in Argentina’s waters.
-However, these canyons have been poorly mapped, and the relationship between their shape, water movement, sedimentary processes, and biodiversity is not fully understood
+However, these canyons have been poorly mapped, and the relationship between their shape, water movement, sedimentary processes, and biodiversity is not fully understood.

 Searching for the Asgard